he426100/awesome-stars-he426100/README.md

 *   [filecoin-project/slate](https://github.com/filecoin-project/slate) - WIP - We're building the place you go to discover, share, and sell files on the web.

-*   [ipfs/ipfs-desktop](https://github.com/ipfs/ipfs-desktop) - An unobtrusive and user-friendly desktop application for IPFS on Windows, Mac and Linux.

 *   [MoOx/pjax](https://github.com/MoOx/pjax) - Easily enable fast Ajax navigation on any website (using pushState +  xhr)

 *   [naugtur/xhr](https://github.com/naugtur/xhr) - A small xhr wrapper